-The substantially higher burden for unrelated islet allografts is not justified by the science and is not necessary to protect patients, but serves only to prevent patients from accessing this treatment in the U.S.
+The substantially higher burden for unrelated islet allografts is not scientifically justified and is not necessary to for patient protection.
+It is only serves to prevent patients from accessing this treatment in the U.S.

-Specifically, 21 CFR 1271.10(a)(4)(ii)(b), which currently states: “Is for allogeneic use in a first-degree or second-degree blood relative” should be revised to state: “Is for use in immunologically-compatible donors and recipients.”
+Specifically, 21 CFR 1271.10(a)(4)(ii)(b), which describes conditions for exemption from drug regulations currently states: “...for allogeneic use in a first-degree or second-degree blood relative” should be revised to state: “..,for use in immunologically-compatible donors and recipients.”
 This language is more consistent with current clinical standards.

 Contrary to the United States, many other countries regulate allogeneic islet cells as minimally-manipulated human tissue for transplantation .
 In particular, according to the European Medicines Agency: